 While you might think trucks travel much faster than trains, transit times for rail and over-the-road trucking can be comparable.
 Plus, trains are less susceptible to traffic congestion and road construction delays and have the ability to move shipments over long distances quickly and efficiently.

-Unlike trucks and planes, rail offers huge carrying capacities that can adjust as your business grows or shipping needs change.
+Unlike trucks and planes, rail shipping offers huge carrying capacities that can adjust as your business grows or shipping needs change.
 Rail can also accommodate shipments of many shapes and sizes, from grain to wind turbine blades.

 Weather delays can have an impact on rail shipments.
-Today’s railroads are focused on reliable transit times and schedules — and shipments can be expected to arrive within a pre-determined timeframe.
+Today’s railroads are focused on reliable transit times and schedules — and rail shipments can be expected to arrive within a pre-determined timeframe.